Hardwood Floor Refinishing NJ - FAQ's

 A. Ultimately the decision is yours.
 We believe all wood should be stained because it seals better & enhances its beauty.
 Wood Floor Staining is not an upgrade and doesn't cost more.
 If your decor supports a natural finish, we will be happy to accommodate you.

-A. Experience has taught us to stay away from samples because they are deceiving.
+A. Experience has taught us to stay away from sample boards because they are deceiving.
 A stain color may look different on your floor than it does on the sample; and is because wood is unique unto itself.
 We prefer that you CLICK HERE to view a Minwax color chart; pick 3 colors you want us to bring to your home the day of the job, and we will show you your stain choices directly on your floor.
 By this - What you see is what you get!
 And there is no mistake.

 Q. Can new floors be stained to match the existing floor color?